 Let's go with a bike workout now.
 It is usually easier to see tracks with good accuracy because the speed at which we move is higher, so the distance between points is greater and these are further separated.

 In addition, on open road, signal reception problems are not usually present as there are no buildings or trees that hinder vision.

 If we go check on straight roads where I ride faster you can see perfect performance on the part of the three devices.
 The Honor Watch matches perfectly with the track recorded by the Polar Vantage V2 and the Garmin Edge 830 .

-However, later on the route, we encounter problems on the part of the Honor Watch.
-In this series of linked bends, the Honor again accuses the excessive smoothing of the GPS signal, causing the curves to be “eaten” on both the outbound and the return journey.
+However, further along the route, we found problems on the part of the Honor Watch.
+In this series of linked curves the Honor again accuses the excessive smoothing of the GPS signal, causing it to "eat" the curves both on the outward and return journeys.

 In addition, it not only cuts the curves but it's displaced with respect to the actual track, again caused by the smoothing carried out artificially with the aim of achieving aesthetic paths without saw teeth.

 Let's now move on to an open water swimming workout.
 For a GPS watch it is one of the most complicated situations, because every time we put our hand in the water the watch loses satellite reception, so it has to perform the triangulation in the short time that the hand spends out of the water, and an algorithm performs the correction.